Ceiera/GoTo-Final-Back/readme.md

 ```

 ### Development Server
-Start the development server on http://localhost:3000
+Start the development server on http://localhost:8080
 Make sure you dont have problem while connecting Atlas MongoDB
 or You can use your own database server and edit the url in .env file

+### Production Server
+Start the development server on your Railway.app
+Configure enviroment by adding Variables and match with .env on REPO

 ```
 # npm